Bosniaks: Ottoman Empire

-During the Ottoman Empire, the Bosnian Muslims didn't express their collective identity toward other Bosnians through Bosniak identity.
+During the Ottoman Empire, Bosnian Muslims didn't express their collective identity to one another through Bosniak identity.
 At the time, the Bosnian population differentiated between the Turks, which included the Muslims in general, and the Christians (hrišćani for the Eastern Orthodox Christians and kršćani for the Catholics), also called the Vlachs.
 This was a key distinction among the Bosnian population at the time.
+In the late Ottoman period, Bosnian Muslim public discourse sometimes invoked Bosnia as a distinct historical and political land.
+The clearest example is Mehmed Šakir Kurtćehajić, editor of Sarajevski cvjetnik, whose writing defended Bosnia against Serbian and Croatian national claims and presented Bosnian Muslims within a Bosnian historical-political framework.
 The Bosnian Muslim population lacked any cultural tradition with medieval Bosnia.

+Several authors and traditions show a continuing attachment to Bosnia as a land of origin, language and communal belonging, although this should not be equated with modern nationalism.
+The seventeenth-century writer Muhamed Hevaji Uskufi used the designation Bosnevi and compiled a Bosnian–Turkish dictionary in 1631, while Hasan Kafi Pruščak, whose full scholarly name included al-Bosnevi, was likewise identified through a Bosnian nisba.
+Other Ottoman Bosnian Muslim figures, such as Mula Mustafa Bašeskija, were rooted in Bosnian urban and provincial settings, while Bosniak epic poetry repeatedly represented Bosnia as homeland, region and political whole.

 The Ottoman military reform efforts, which called for further expansion of the centrally controlled army (nizam), new taxes and more Ottoman bureaucracy, would have important consequences in Bosnia and Herzegovina.
 These reforms weakened the special status and privileges of the Bosnian aristocracy, while the formation of a modern army endangered the privileges of the Bosnian Muslim military men and local lords, who demanded greater independence from Constantinople.
 Barbara Jelavich states: "The Muslims of Bosnia and Herzegovina [...] were becoming increasingly disillusioned with the Ottoman government.
 The centralising reforms cut directly into their privileges and seemed to offer no compensating benefits. [...]"